China's Delta outbreak shows signs of slowing, as variant rages across the world – KION546

 Meanwhile in Asia Pacific, the Delta variant has also forced parts of Australia and New Zealand back under lockdown, and ravaged Southeast Asian countries like Malaysia and Thailand.

-China’s falling caseload has been touted in state media as evidence the country’s strict zero-Covid control measures are working.
+China’s falling caseload has been touted in state media as proof the country’s strict zero-Covid control measures are working, despite facing criticism from some prominent Chinese public health experts.

 The so-called “zero transmission” model, also seen in places like New Zealand and Hong Kong, has so far proved broadly effective in curbing widespread transmission.
 Many of these countries and territories have faced less severe outbreaks than other parts of the world, with fewer cases and deaths overall.